shenuka-jayasinghe/employee-records/README.md

 ```
 ...crud-tutorial\nodejs> node index.js
 ```
-This will tun the database on Port 3000.
+This will run the database on Port 3000.
 Keep it running, and open a new terminal.

 ### 2. Open the client on angular after navigating to the 'ng-crud-tutorial' folder
 ```